-Action 43: Within further strategic work under Clause 21.04.2 Agriculture include an additional point as follows: Prepare a local policy to provide guidance on boundary realignments in green wedge areas and new dwellings in these areas are associated with an agricultural or horticultural use and are not for the intention of a rural residential property or hobby farm.
+Action 44: Within further strategic work under Clause 21.04.2 Agriculture include an additional point as follows: Prepare a local policy to provide guidance on boundary realignments in green wedge areas to ensure new dwellings are associated with an agricultural or horticultural use and are not for a rural residential property or hobby farm.

 8.14.
-Policy for uses in the Green Wedge Zone which are required to be in conjunction with Agriculture, Natural systems, Outdoor recreation facility.
-Rural industry or Winery.
+Policy for uses in the Green Wedge Zone which are required to be in conjunction with Agriculture, Natural systems, Outdoor recreation facility, Rural industry or Winery.